byrongomezjr/rust_warrior/README.md

 An immersive and practical adventure game developed for the sole purpose of aquiring more knowledge in Rust

-This game is inspired from WarriorJS,
+This game is inspired by WarriorJS,

 https://warriorjs.com/